gaepdit/e-Sample-Entry-CSV/docs/index.md

 ## Instructions

 It is recommended that you save a new copy and rename the spreadsheet for each submission.
 If needed, a blank copy can be downloaded at the link above.
-After entering your data, use the "Export to XML" button to generate an XML file and upload it to ESE.
+After entering your data, use the "Export to XML" button to generate an XML file and upload it to the [eSample Entry website](https://ese.gadrinkingwater.net/ese/).
 It is recommended to name the XML file with the same name as the spreadsheet for future reference.
+Please note that the filename cannot contain spaces.

 ## Security warnings